- Eat & Drink

 The tables and grassy areas of V Sattui are usually packed with picnickers drawn to its huge selection of wine, cheese, deli food, and BBQ.
 If it’s too crowded, check out sister property Castello Di Amorosa.

-If you’re in Napa on a Friday afternoon, don’t miss Round Pond’s Sunset Lounge Party from 6 to 8 pm, where locals and tourists kick back on reclining patio furniture and watch the sun set over the vineyards.
+If you’re in Napa on a Friday afternoon, don’t miss Round Pond’s Sunset Lounge Party from 6 to 8 pm, beginning the first Friday in April.
+Locals and tourists kick back on reclining patio furniture and watch the sun set over the vineyards.
 And for those who love bubbles, both Mumm and Domaine Carneros have spacious patios with great views.